If you received a jury summons click below to Confirm your Jury Attendance as instructed on your summons

 General Information

-The Constitution of the United States guarantees everyone the right to a trial by a jury of his/her peers, and therefore juries have a long standing tradition in American jurisprudence.
-The Superior Court Jury Administration Office is responsible for summoning Cobb County citizens to serve as jurors on petit and grand jury panels.
-Petit jurors can serve on either criminal or civil juries, while grand jurors hand down indictments in criminal actions and perform other types of investigatory functions.
+The Constitution of the United States guarantees everyone the right to a trial by a jury of their peers.
+Therefore, juries have a long-standing tradition in American jurisprudence.
+The Superior Court Jury Administration Office is responsible for summoning citizens of Cobb County to serve as petit and grand jury jurors.
+Petit jurors can serve on either criminal or civil jury trials, while grand jurors hand down indictments in criminal actions and perform other types of investigatory functions.

 COURT SECURITY